Plough One's Own Furlough

 The project aims to collect a record about how people use allotments during the pandemic, specifically looking at the impact on mental and physical health.

-I was furloughed for approximately 3 months and this is the record of my allotment use during that time.
+This is the record of my allotment use during the lockdown.

 Allotment Journal March - May 2020